anuprulez/ml-jupyter-notebook/README.md

-# Docker container for Tensorflow in Jupyter Notebook
+# Docker container for Machine learning and deep learning in JupyterLab

 ## Steps to run: